LinguistDeveloper/clarive/docs/getting-started/prefs.markdown

 <br />
 ### General

-- **Interface Language** - Select your language from the drop-down menu.
+- **Interface Language** - Select your language from the drop-down menu. <br />

-- **Timezone** - Select your timezone.
-- **Date Format** - Select your favorite date format.
+- **Date Format** - Select your favorite date format. <br />
-- **Time format** - Set your favorite time format.

 - **Default Dashboard** - Select your default dashboard from the list.
 Dashboards are assigned usually to roles in your organization.
 Make sure your administrator has enabled access to your roles.

 <br />
 ### Avatar

-Here you can select the avatar for your user profile.

-- **Change Avatar** - Randomly creates another fractal avatar.
+- **Change Avatar** - Randomly creates another fractal avatar. <br />

 - **Upload File** - Upload your own image.

 <br />